 We were there in February, when it’s probably at its least attractive and we still had a lovely time.
 You can climb the hills in the vineyards (if you’re with kids, keep them away from the vines, this is someone’s livelihood after all) above the town the gorgeous views over the vines, and wander the streets.
 The restaurants here don’t really cater to budget travellers, though lunch set menus are not too bad, so I’d suggest heading back before the dinner hour.
 You can also check out Kayersburg Castle ruins above the town.
 Riquewihr is not served by the train, but it’s a 25-minute drive from Colmar.
 You can take a guided tour of several of the surrounding villages from Colmar, which solves the transport problem.

 Europe’s biggest theme park is probably one you’ve never heard of.
 Europa Park is in the Black Forest, and has been run by the same family since its opening in the 1975.
 There are 13 roller coasters, and regions all over the 950 thousand square meter park for Russia, Sweden, Germany, France, Italy, Greece, Iceland and many more.
 There are loads of water rides, themed hotels and restaurants for many of the regions, and endless shows and entertainment.
 Anyone who has grown up in the region will get misty eyed at the mentioned of Europa-Park, remembering fondly school trips and special summer holidays.
 The park still closes for the winter months, so check ahead for opening times.
-You can arrange for private transfers to and from the park from Strasbourg.
+You can buy your park ticket ahead of time too.

 Haut Koenigsbourg Castle